Profile

 Research Interests

-My research interests straddle between Sociology and that of Social Psychology.
-I utilize an interdisciplinary perspective to understand complex social phenomena from both a larger social macro lens, and that of a more micro individualistic centred mindset within group dynamics.
+Connor’s research interests straddle between Sociology and Criminology.
+Connor utilizes an interdisciplinary perspective to understand complex social phenomena from both a larger social macro lens, and that of a more micro individualistic centred mindset within group dynamics.

 Presentations

-MacMillan, C. (2023, May 29-June 2).
+MacMillan, C. (2023).
 Fathers’ rights groups: A roadmap to patriarchal control.
 Presented at panel Re-imagining Masculinities.
 2023 Canadian Sociological Association Conference.
 Held as part of the Federation of Humanities and Social Sciences Congress at York University.
 Toronto, ON.

-MacMillan, C.(2023, March 14-18).
+MacMillan, C.(2023).
 An omnipresent gaze: Men’s enactment of coercive control in the private sphere.
 Presented at panel Critical issues Race and Gender.
 2023 Academy of Criminal Justice Sciences 60th Annual Conference: Critical Connections Between Civil Rights, Crime, and Social Justice.
 National Harbor, MD.

 Proulx, J., & MacMillan, C. (2019).
 Everyday evaluations: Collaborative giving video coding.
 Department of Psychology social area joint lab meeting.
 Simon Fraser University.
 Burnaby, B.C.